dahln/JsonInSQL/README.md

 ## Next Steps

-- Research advanced querying and indexing options for JSON columns
+- Research advanced querying and indexing options for JSON columns (e.g. queries that are not bound to a structured object)
 - Explore support for other databases (e.g., SQL Server)
 - Add more complex search scenarios
-- Research Indexing options and limitations